A new batch of industry associations has been uploaded onto the InfluenceMap system and the relationship scores recalculated accordingly.

 Top-line Messaging on Climate Policy: BDI's top-line messaging on climate policy is mixed.
-In an April 2020 position paper, the association seemed to support the EU Climate Law, which sets a target of climate neutrality by 2050 in the EU, with the caveats that the law must maintain competitiveness and economic protections, while warning against a “one-sided approach”.
+In a May 2022 policy paper, the association supported carbon-neutrality by the ‘mid-century’ in line with IPCC timelines, as well as advocating for government policy like carbon pricing and a global carbon price floor to reach those targets.
+In a May 2021 consultation response, BDI did not support increasing the ambition of Germany's climate neutrality to 2045, questioning its feasibility and arguing that it would lessen ambition among other European nations.
+However, in a November 2021 briefing, the association appeared to accept the new target.
 In a March 2021 position paper on the EU Fit for 55 package, BDI maintained that competitiveness and carbon leakage protection should be incorporated in future climate policy.
 It also did not support the ‘Fit for 55’ package proposals in a November 2021 briefing, describing them as “massively price-increasing” without carbon leakage protections.
-Furthermore, in a May 2021 consultation response BDI did not support increasing the ambition of Germany's climate neutrality to 2045, questioning its feasibility and arguing that it would lessen ambition among other European nations.
-However, in a November 2021 briefing the association appeared to accept the new target.
-The association has communicated support for the Paris Agreement goals and criticized the lack of progress made at COP26 in a Handelsblatt article in November 2021.
+The association has communicated support for the Paris Agreement goals and implementing NDC commitments in June 2022, and criticized the lack of progress made at COP26 in a Handelsblatt article in November 2021.

 The association supports incentives for energy efficiency, however appears to oppose stronger regulation.
 In a September 2021 briefing BDI supported tax subsidies for energy efficiency in Germany, but argued that regulation should be considered a “last resort” in an October 2021 briefing.
 In a November 2021 report, the association did not support proposed reforms to the EU Energy Efficiency Directive, advocating for a review of the definition of "energy efficiency", and arguing that the proposed energy savings target of 1.5% was "unrealistic."

-Positioning on Energy Transition: BDI likewise appears to be positioned against decisive action to transition the energy mix, and has been highly supportive of an increased role for fossil gas in Europe.
+Positioning on Energy Transition: BDI has been highly supportive of an increased role for fossil gas in Germany and Europe.
 In a January 2022 press release, BDI President Siegfried Russworm supported "massive" fossil gas expansion in Germany without placing conditions on the need for CCS.
 The association subsequently supported the inclusion of fossil gas in the EU Sustainable Finance Taxonomy in a February 2022 press release.
-Also in February 2022, the association’s president Siegfried Russwurm reportedly questioned whether Germany could bring forward the phase-out of coal in a Handelsblatt article.
 This follows a November 2021 report in which the association did not support the proposed change of taxation for fossil gas in the Energy Taxation Directive, stating that it would "jeopardize the competitiveness of energy intensive industry."

-Siegfried Russwurm previously seemed to support Nord Stream 2 in a Handelsblatt interview in January 2021, a new fossil gas pipeline set to be built in the EU.
-Following the Russian invasion of Ukraine, Siegfried Russwurm was quoted in a February 2022 Handelsblatt interview questioning the feasibility of bringing forward the phase-out of coal without endangering security of energy supply.
+Following the Russian invasion of Ukraine, Siegfried Russwurm was quoted in a February 2022 Handelsblatt interview questioning the feasibility of bringing forward the phase-out of coal without endangering security of energy supply and since then BDI repeatedly advocated for increasing the use of Germany’s coal infrastructure, including in a July 2022 press release.
 However, in a March 2022 briefing the association supported the decarbonization of industry, advocating for carbon contracts for difference to aid industrial decarbonization in steel, cement and chemical products.
 In a December 2021 press release, BDI supported the decarbonization of transport via rail and the transition to a low-carbon energy sector via renewable hydrogen, although it advocated for "pragmatic" regulations on what hydrogen is considered sustainable.